 Nothing fancy or gourmet like you find in stores these days.
-Just a good old fashioned fudge from our childhood.
+Just a good old fashioned fudge recipe.
 Super easy to make as long as you have a candy thermometer handy.

 Marg's Classic Fudge

 - 2 Cups Light Brown Sugar

-- 2/3 Cup Evaporated Milk
+- ⅔ Cup Evaporated Milk

-- 1 Tbsp Unsalted Butter
+- 1 tablespoon Unsalted Butter

-- 1 Tsp Vanilla Extract
+- 1 teaspoon Vanilla Extract